-The ROUTE DES CRÊTES: from Cernay to the Bagenelles pass, the Route des Crêtes connects the main viewing points of the Vosges over 73 km.
+The ROUTE DES CRÊTES: from Cernay to the Bagenelles pass, the Route des Crêtes connects the main viewing points of the Vosges mountains over 73 km.

-The Route des Crêtes as it exists today was only built between 1930 and 1935 between Cernay and La Schlucht.
+The Route des Crêtes as it exists today was built between 1930 and 1935 between Cernay and La Schlucht.

 The Route des Crêtes, a former strategic road, is now the tourist backbone of the Hautes-Vosges.

 BE CAREFULL : in autumn, as soon as the first snow falls, the access to the Route des Crêtes is closed until May 01 of the following year.
 Only the sections that lead to a ski area are open with a well equiped car.

 THE GRAND BALLON: (from the Alsatian dialect: Grosser Belchen) is the highest point of the Vosges mountains, the Alsace region and the Haut-Rhin department.
 It is located 25 km northwest of Mulhouse.

 Some still call it Ballon de Guebwiller, named after the nearest town, 8 km to the east as the crow flies.
 It is 1,424 metres (1,423.7 m IGN) high.

 From the summit and its orientation table, you can see, in the plain, Mulhouse, Basel (CH), Freiburg im Breisgau (D), and Colmar in the foreground; the Black Forest and the Swiss and French Jura in the background; and even a large part of the Alps on a clear day, from Austria and Liechtenstein to the Mont Blanc.

 - Geographical sector :